The start of an OpenUp methodology for tying organisational strategy to design across both products and programmes.

 The more learning informs our activities, the more OpenUp has acknowledged that knowledge itself is in fact one of the product areas we have to action.
 Our Knowledge Works is the new activity arm which coalesces content research; Monitoring, Evaluation, Research and Learning (MERL) research; and usability and user-centred research.
 Previously, research was a component of project activities, and not an activity area in and of itself.

 Interdisciplinary innovation means meetings (of minds)

 We are not techno-centric - and there are a variety of complexities, which require a variety of skills for designing innovations for social change.
 In practice, this means fostering an organisational culture of listening and sharing, which also means fostering a culture of (well-constructed) participative meeting attendance.
 Meetings should not be envisioned as an activity that stops you doing your work (unless they are badly designed or unnecessary), but rather as a mechanism for achieving your work collaboratively.
-This also allows us to bring our Knowledge Work across activities.
+This also allows us to bring our Knowledge Works across activities.

 The Big Picture and the Future